 In 2007 New York State established its own recovery centers network, modeled on Vermont's, which was the first statewide recovery centers network in the nation, and to the best of our knowledge, remains the most extensive.

-The Upper Valley Turning Point - which was relocated to the Wilder/Norwich border in the summer of 2008, as a result of a need for more parking space - has become a community center for people in recovery and their families, providing a place where those with substance abuse, addiction or addictive behaviors can find fellowship and support among peers throughout the day and evening, in addition to attending meetings of various recovery groups.
+The Upper Valley Turning Point - which was relocated to the Wilder/Norwich border in the summer of 2008, as a result of a need for more parking space - has become a community center for people in recovery and their families, providing a place where those with issues related to harmful substance use, addiction or addictive behaviors can find fellowship and support among peers throughout the day and evening, in addition to attending meetings of various recovery groups.

 Willow Grove has become a model of effective, affordable and sustainable transitional housing in Vermont, providing case management and peer support in a family atmosphere.